 What is the Driver License Compact?

-There is a federal requirement for state licensing agencies in the U.S. to check applicants for driver’s licenses against the NDR.
+Federal law requires state licensing agencies in the U.S. to check applicants for driver’s licenses against the NDR.

 This mandate is intended to help prevent problem drivers from “license shopping,” meaning a person would go to a different state to get a new license when their current license is suspended or revoked by the NHTSA.
 Keeping problem drivers off the road is critical to the NHTSA’s goal of reducing highway fatalities and injuries.